‘The United States is back at the table’: After Trump’s four-year hiatus, Biden officials plan show of force in Glasgow

 “We think this is the decisive decade, the decade of decision, the decade of action,” Kerry said, adding that it is “critical that countries lay out long-term plans” to limit warming to no more than 1.5 degrees Celsius (2.7 Fahrenheit), as detailed in the Paris accord.

-Kerry said that nations representing more than 65 percent of the world’s GDP have detailed such ambitious goals — significantly more than only a year ago.
+Kerry said that nations representing more than 65 percent of the world’s gross domestic product have detailed such ambitious goals — significantly more than only a year ago.

 “Obviously, if you have 65 percent in, you’ve got 35 percent out, and that’s the challenge coming out of Glasgow,” Kerry said.
 “Can those countries step up?
 How fast will they step up?
 What will they pledge to do over the course of the next years?”